Skip to content

 This bird has adapted to living and hunting in the forest canopy.
 As an insect-eating bird, the great crested flycatcher has a specialized diet.
 It feeds mainly on insects such as beetles, moths, and grasshoppers.

-It catches its prey by flying out from a perch and snatching insects in mid-air.
+It catches its prey by flying from a perch and snatching insects mid-air.
 This bird has excellent flying and hunting skills.
 The great crested flycatcher has distinct physical features.
 It has a vibrant yellow belly and a reddish-brown back.

 KingdomAnimalia